olegbolden/yii2-show-n-pages/README.md

 Page size selector widget (for DetailView, GridView etc.)
 =================================
-By default there is no page size selector for Yii2 in multi page listings created with widgets like DetailView etc. This extension adds such a functionality in popular javascript DataTables-like style without jQuery.
+By default, there is no page size selector for Yii2 in multiple page listings created with widgets like DetailView etc. This extension adds such a functionality in popular javascript DataTables-like style without jQuery.